MarchesaLore/tapedeck-app/README.md

 it allows the user to filter audio cassettes on brand name, color, play time and type and the app must allow for these filters to be combined.
 I added a circle to imitate the radio light on when the filter is selected to improve the user experience.

+Future improvement: when selecting a filter I could be adjusting the other filters to indicate which settings are available in the filtered cassette.

 <img width="437" alt="image" src="https://github.com/MarchesaLore/tapedeck-app/assets/22336407/0659409d-a727-4cd6-973b-1c181cbe7c35">